This article lists all GED® (in Iowa: HiSET) prep sites and testing centers in the Iowa City area.

 The HiSET includes five subtests that assess knowledge in the fields of writing, reading, math, social studies, and science.

-HiSET testing can be done on paper or in a computer-based format.
+HiSET testing can be done on paper or in a computer-based format and you are not required to take all five tests in one session.

 Iowa City HiSET preparation locations